defold/doc/docs/en/tutorials/magic-link.md

 ![Input bindings](images/magic-link/linker_input_bindings.png)

 We only need one binding and we're assigning `MOUSE_BUTTON_LEFT` to the action name "touch".
-This game don't use multi touch and as a convenience, Defold translates one finger touch input into left mouse clicks.
+This game doesn't use multi touch and as a convenience, Defold translates one finger touch input into left mouse clicks.

 The job of dealing with the input falls on the board, so we need to add code for that in *board.script*: